MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 </details>

-This is a description of a `orthophoto_mosaic_base_ORTHOPHOTO_MOSAIC_BASE` feature that include all polygon parts of the `ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest` catalog layer, it contains these properties.
+This is a description of a `ORTHOPHOTO_BEST-OrthophotoBest` feature that include all polygon parts of the `ORTHOPHOTO_BEST-OrthophotoBest` catalog layer, it contains these properties.
 Each property has its own type, nillable flag value and min\max occurs.

 ## GetFeature

-Now that we hold the structure of the `orthophoto_mosaic_base_ORTHOPHOTO_MOSAIC_BASE` FeatureType we're able to query layer's polygon parts features by a set of parameters using the `GetFeature` operation, let's see some examples:
+Now that we hold the structure of the `ORTHOPHOTO_BEST-OrthophotoBest` FeatureType we're able to query layer's polygon parts features by a set of parameters using the `GetFeature` operation, let's see some examples:

 ### Limit response feature count

-1. let's retrieve 2 of polygon parts for provided featureType `orthophoto_mosaic_base_ORTHOPHOTO_MOSAIC_BASE`, that include actually total of 4 features using GET request:
+1. let's retrieve 2 of polygon parts for provided featureType `ORTHOPHOTO_BEST-OrthophotoBest`, that include actually total of 4 features using GET request:

 ```
 <POLYGON_PARTS_QUERY_SERVICE_URL>/wfs?
     service=wfs&
-    version={WFS_SERVICE_VERSION}&
+    version=2.0.0&
     request=GetFeature&
     count=2&
-    typeName=orthophoto_mosaic_base_ORTHOPHOTO_MOSAIC_BASE&
+    typeName=ORTHOPHOTO_BEST-OrthophotoBest&
     outputFormat=application/json
 ```